adamhcj/flappypip/README.md

 ## What it currently is:
-A music button that plays pokemon music<br>
+A music button that plays pokemon music (now it is in the form of a piplup button at the top right corner)<br>
 Has a piplup sprite that says "piplup!" when you tap it.<br>
 The piplup object has gravity properties and can jump when tapped.<br>